Archeology

 Nolan Johnson

 Nolan graduated from the University of South Dakota in 2004 with a BS in History and Anthropology.
 He received an MA in Anthropology from the University of Nebraska-Lincoln in 2006.
 His thesis was on the Beaver Creek Trail Crossing Site, which was a road ranch on the Nebraska City Cut-Off Trail.
-Johnson has worked at NSHS in a variety of positions since 2007 and as an archeologist since 2012.
+Johnson has worked at NSHS in various positions since 2007 and as an archeologist as part of the Highway Archeology Program since 2012.
 The largest part of his duties is working on Nebraska Department of Transportation projects in the northeast quarter of the state.
 Other interests include historic archeology, cultural change in Nebraska, and public archeology.
-Johnson is the President of the Nebraska Association of Professional Archeologists and the Vice-President of the Department of Anthropology Alumni and Friends Advisory Board.
+Johnson is the President of the Nebraska Association of Professional Archeologists.

 Austin Magura